Neuraxio/Neuraxle/README.rst

     # unseen data for making predictions.
     y_test_predicted = p.predict(X_test)

-You can also use AutoML algorithms to find the best hyperparams:
+You can also tune your hyperparameters using AutoML algorithms such as the TPE:

 .. code:: python